-As a newly established non-profit, quasi-international-organization, the Ban Ki-moon Centre for Global Citizens has started to work on projects since its inauguration.
-Currently the Centre is solely funded by contributions from the government of Austrian, the government of Kuwait, and the Alexander Bodini Foundation and operates within the margins of suggestions by the last Advisory Board meeting in Pyeongchang in Feburary 2018.
+As a non-profit, quasi-international-organization, the Ban Ki-moon Centre for Global Citizens has started to work on projects since its inauguration in January 2018.
+Currently the Centre is voluntarily funded by a variety of donors and supporters ranging from contributions by governments like Kuwait, Korea, Austria and the Netherlands, to the Alexander Bodini Foundation, private individuals and the private sector.

 Project Cluster II – Instilling High-level Leadership for Peace

 Facilitating and supporting the Ban Ki-moon Centre co-chairs´ “leadership interventions” inter alia on Climate Adaptation with GCA, Road Safety in East Africa with FIA, human disaster reporting with the IFRC, sustainable cities with Tsinghua university and the Future Consensus Institute, energy with the IEA, international symposia and colloquia with Ministries, academic institutions and international organizations on a variety of SDG relevant topics, constantly embedding the notion of global citizenship.